MathGaron/pytorch_toolbox/examples/probe/README.md

 ![activation](images/compare_activations.png?raw=true "cat's activation")

-Note how the last layers have a low error signal.
+Note how the last layers have a relatively low error signal.
 We can see that the output probability is lightly affected even with large occlusion.

 <img src="images/compare_predictions.png?raw=true" width="900" height="600" align="center">